ahmedmusawir/starter-next13-pages-ts-v5/README.md

 # starter-next13-pages-ts-v5

-## Adding Radix UI and Theme to it with Light/Dark feature and Responsive Layout
+## Adding Radix UI and Theme + Langchain.js + OpenAI Projects

-Next.js 13 Starter kit with pages dir w/ Typescript + Food Blog(Strapi v4) + Redux .
+Next.js 13 Starter kit with pages directory w/ Typescript + Food Blog(Strapi v4) + Redux .
 App router is not used due to it's experimental nature.
 Tailwind + Ecom + Redux Toolkit + some fixes

 - Strapi Auth will be converted from Context API to Redux
 - Food Blog